-Local Republicans contrived to pack the initial board of trustees—which would be tasked with organizing and founding the college—with strong Republicans, several of whom had either run for office previously or held GOP leadership positions.
+Local Republicans contrived to pack the initial board of trustees—a group which would be tasked with organizing and founding the college—with strong Republicans, several of whom had either run for office previously or held GOP leadership positions.
 A strong personality on this first board—and its president—was Hans Vogel, a war hero and successful businessman (with connections to higher education) who edited the county Republican newsletter.
-He had been an early appreciator of Ronald Reagan, having invited the fellow to events in Tustin long before Reagan attained office.
-When the district was created and Vogel became the chair of the board of trustees, Vogel used his connections to bring Reagan in for the Saddleback College dedication in 1968.
+He had been an early appreciator and promoter of Ronald Reagan qua politician, having invited the fellow to events in Tustin in the earliest days of the Gipper's post-Hollywood career.
+Reagan, of course, soon became the state's Governor, where, among other things, he took on the leadership of the UC system, those dastardly intellectuals.
+When, in 1968, the district was created and Vogel became the chair of the new college district's board of trustees, Vogel used his connections to bring Reagan in for the Saddleback College dedication.
+It was quite a coup.

 |Rep. James B. Utt,|